Sinclair81/Homebridge-Logo-Platform/README.md

 ## Installation ##

-1. Install homebridge using: `sudo npm install -g --unsafe-perm homebridge`
+1. Install homebridge using instruction from: [Homebridge WiKi](https://github.com/homebridge/homebridge/wiki)
-2. Install homebridge-config-ui-x using: `sudo npm install -g --unsafe-perm homebridge-config-ui-x`
+2. Install this plugin in your homebridge
-3. Update your configuration file with this guide: [smartapfel.de](https://smartapfel.de/homebridge/plugins-installieren/)
+3. Update your configuration file with code like the sample below

-4. Install `homebridge-logo-platform` using: homebridge-config-ui-x's Webserver (Homebridge must be started with sudo for the installation.)
+## Thanks to ##

-5. Update your configuration file with code like the sample below
+- Tellicious for his Bugfix to avoid memory leak.

 ## Special thanks to ##